Skip to main content

 • DELETE /dkim/:dkim — Delete a DKIM key

-When a DKIM key is created, WildDuck generates an RSA key pair and stores it.
+When a DKIM key is created, WildDuck generates a key pair (RSA or Ed25519) and stores it.
 The API returns the public key value that should be added as a DNS TXT record for the domain.

-DKIM private keys can be encrypted at rest using a configurable cipher.
+DKIM private keys can be encrypted at rest using AES-256-GCM when a secret is configured in the [dkim] section.

 Domain Aliases